How to Know If Your Website Is Costing You Business in 2026

 It’s creating extra work.

-In 2026, your website should be doing the pre-selling, not the opposite.
+In 2026, your website should be doing the pre-selling — not the opposite.

-Very few are structured around:
+Very few are organized around:

 Customer problems